jessica peng

 Solution

-Separate the artifacts into their own tabs.
+Separate the objects into their own tabs.

 Thought Process